A Deligne-Simpson problem for irregular $G$-connections over $\mathbb{P}^{1}$: Complete solutions in the Coxeter cases

 For a graded $W$-representation $M=\op_{n}M_{n}$, where $\dim M_{n}<\infty$ and $M_{n}=0$ for $n\ll0$, we write

 Similarly, for a finite dimensional $W$-module $M$, we write $\chi_{M}(w)$ for $\Tr(w,M)$.

+Let $m$ be a regular number for $G$, and $d$ a positive integer coprime to $m$.
 To compute $L_{d/m}(\triv)$ as a $W$-module, we recall the following graded character formula proved by Rouquier. \begin{prop}[Rouquier {\cite[Proposition 5.14.]{Rouq}}] Let $\nu=d/m>0$ be in lowest terms.
 Let $\frh$ be the reflection representation of $W$.
 Then we have

 \end{prop}

 Recall from \cite[Definition 3.5]{Som} that $d$ is called {\em good} for $G$ (or rather the root system of $G$) if $d$ is prime to the coefficients of the highest root in terms of simple roots; $d$ is called {\em very good} for $G$ if it is good for $G$ and it is prime to the order of $\pi_{1}(G^{\ad})$.
 Let $\L$ be the coroot lattice of $G$, and view $\CC[\L/d\L]$ as the $W$-module induced by the permutation action of $W$ on $\L/d\L$.
 Sommers proved: